Home Amsterdam passes in comparison! Which City Pass is worthwhile?

 Hours only from activation

 My tip: Ideal for museum-enthusiastic Amsterdam visitors who don’t want to walk much, spend more than 2 or 3 days in the city and would rather do without extensive strolling and shopping to make the pass really worthwhile.
-To book the I amsterdam City Card.

 If you are unfamiliar with Amsterdam and are undertaking a two-day sightseeing programme, it makes sense to consider purchasing the Go City pass.
 The cost of the benefits mentioned below, as well as the typical canal cruise, is already higher than the purchase price of the discount card, which may also be subject to favourable price adjustments.